-Junius Wells played his own role in this shift, seeking to transform the site into a living memorial to honor Smith himself.
-After happening upon what he believed to be the original hearthstone to the Smith family house, he decided to incorporate it into the design of the soon-to-be built cottage, calling for its placement at the “focal point” of the new building.
+Junius Wells, the memorial’s original champion, worked to provide a site where both visitors and pilgrims could come to feel that they knew Joseph through tangible reminders of his life.
+After discovering what he believed to be the Smith family home’s original hearthstone, he worked it into the design of the visitors’ cottage, calling for its placement its “focal point.”
 To Wells the stone held not only spiritual, but also sentimental value: “Joseph Smith was only three years old when his parents moved,” Wells remarked, “so if he had any association with that hearthstone, it was as a child . . . perhaps it was where he washed and dressed as a babe.”
-When visitors dropped by Wells often made the hearthstone the center of his tours, urging guests to sit on the relic and look “down towards Sharon.”
-Within the house itself, Wells purposefully placed pictures of Joseph, his brother Hyrum and mother Lucy Mack Smith, as well as books which took the prophet as their subject.
-All this, Wells hoped, would provide the building with the proper “memorial character.”
+When visitors dropped by Wells often made the hearthstone the center of his tours, urging guests to sit on the relic and look “down towards Sharon” in an effort to visualize the prophet’s early life.

-Keith A. Erekson, “From Missionary Resort to Memorial Farm: Commemoration and Capitalism at the Birthplace of Joseph Smith, 1905-1925,” Mormon Historical Studies (2005), 73.
+Keith A. Erekson, “From Missionary Resort to Memorial Farm: Commemoration and Capitalism at the Birthplace of Joseph Smith, 1905-1925,” Mormon Historical Studies (2005), 73, 77-79.

 Erekson, “From Missionary Resort to Commercial Farm,” 80-81.